Discover the unique nature of Friesland

 Day 3: Makkum – Terschelling (about 4 hours sailing)

-In the early morning your captain will maneuver the Lena Maria through sea locks onto the Wadden Sea.
+In the early morning your captain will maneuver the barge through sea locks onto the Wadden Sea.
 Over about four hours the barge will carry you through this UNESCO-listed tidal sea flats to the island of Terschelling.
 Beside the birdlife, you may even spot some seals on the crossing if you’re lucky.

 On the island you’ll have plenty of time to explore.
 There are many tiny villages, sandy beaches and dunes.
 The eastern part of Terschelling is one large nature reserve where you’ll have a chance to spot black-winged stilts, large colonies of spoonbills and great black-backed gulls.